Nicky Lopez Player Props: Royals vs. Marlins

-On Monday, Nicky Lopez (batting .345 in his past 10 games) and the Kansas City Royals face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+On Wednesday, Nicky Lopez (batting .313 in his past 10 games) and the Kansas City Royals play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+First pitch is at 6:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rockies.
+In his most recent game he had a hitless showing (0-for-3) against the Marlins.

 Nicky Lopez Game Info & Props vs. the Marlins